 - Swallow the capsule whole.
 Do not crush or chew the capsule or the contents.

 - Take this medicine the same way every day.
 This means take it at the same time and take it consistently, either with or without food.
-Do not eat high-fat food near the time that you take this medicine.
+Do not eat high-fat food close to the time that you will take this medicine.

 - Without food: It is best to take this medicine on an empty stomach.
 Take it at least 30 minutes before a meal or at least 2 hours after a meal.

-- With food: If you need to eat, you may have a small amount of food (1/2 cup) between 1 hour before and 1 hour after you take this medicine.
+- With food: You may have a small amount of food (1/2 cup) between 1 hour before and 1 hour after you take this medicine.

 - If you cannot swallow the capsule or granules whole, you may open it and mix the contents only with certain foods and fruit juices or water.

 - Fruit juice (except grapefruit juice): Open the capsule or packet and sprinkle the granules to 4 ounces (1/2 cup) of fruit juice.
 Gently stir to mix.
 Drink the mixture within 30 minutes.
 Do not chew the granules.
 Do not save the fruit juice or granules for later use.

 - Missed dose: